MoTTTT/podzone/docs/externalServices.md

 There are a number of these services that are implemented in such a way that they represent a single point of failure.
 This is not avoidable in the case of functionality provided by the fibre router.
 All other services can be highly available.

+### To-be solution

-The following changes are required:
+The following changes are required

 1. Migrate from NFS to distributed storage.
 Ceph has been selected
 2. Internet ingress fan-out will be handled by the k8s cluster.
 The router will only forward ports 80 and 443 to the cluster lbr (ovoo)